mvtango/xattr-edit/Readme.md

       xattr-edit.py --attrcopy=attributes.txt [PATH/GLOB PATTERN]

-      (This version keeps a copy of the extended attributes  in a text file, so they can survive Dropbox, S3 or other file transfers.
-You can then read them at the other end of the file transfer using the --fromfile parameter, see below.)
+      Save a copy of the extended attributes  in a text file, so they can survive Dropbox, S3 or other file transfers.
+You can then read them at the other end of the file transfer using the --fromfile parameter, see below.

+      xattr-edit.py --attrstore=[FILENAME]

+      Use a YAML file to store the attributes instead of filesystem extended attributes.
+Uses the ruamel.yaml module that preserves order and comments.

 Dump extended attributes to file (to edit) :